Mission Statement

 About Bellingham

-Nestled between Vancouver, British Columbia and Seattle, Washington, Bellingham is the largest American city (~91,000 people) closest to the Canadian border.
-It was founded on the salmon and lumber industries dating back to 1852, but today, it boasts a culture of fabulous outdoor recreational opportunities from the San Juans in the Salish Sea to the wilderness of Mount Baker in the North Cascades National Park.
+Nestled between Vancouver, British Columbia and Seattle, Washington, Bellingham is the largest American city (~94,000 people) closest to the Canadian border.
+It was founded on the salmon and lumber industries dating back to 1852, but today boasts a culture of fabulous outdoor recreational opportunities from the Salish Sea to the North Cascades.
 Bellingham is also home to Western Washington University and the Alaska Ferry, and has a vibrant local food, craft brew, art and music scene.

 WHWS Code of Conduct